BASF Advances "Winning Ways" Strategy Milestones

 2026 Outlook

-BASF forecasts an EBITDA before special items of €6.2 billion to €7.0 billion for 2026.
-Free cash flow is expected to be between €1.5 billion and €2.3 billion.
-CO2 emissions are projected to rise due to the Zhanjiang site startup, but BASF plans to mitigate this with energy efficiency measures and a shift to renewable energy.
+BASF expects an EBITDA before special items of between €6.2 billion and €7.0 billion in 2026.
+Free cash flow is forecasted to be between €1.5 billion and €2.3 billion.
+The company anticipates CO2 emissions to rise due to the Zhanjiang site startup but plans to mitigate this with energy efficiency measures.